ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 over 6000 aircraft flights spanning several years, revealed spectra that were similar to the sketch on the right plot of @fig:cascade.
-One should note that, the $k^{-3}$ range dominates in terms of energy and spans across the synoptic scales, whereas a lesser yet substantial $\mfivethird$ range characterizes the _mesoscale_ flows. @Frisch described the appearance of the \mfivethird scaling at mesoscales as "paradoxical".
+One should note that, the $k^{-3}$ range dominates in terms of energy and spans across the synoptic scales, whereas a lesser yet substantial \kfivethird\ range characterizes the Umesoscale_ flows. @Frisch described the appearance of the \kfivethird\ scaling at mesoscales as "paradoxical".
 For the two-dimensional turbulence interpretation to be valid in such scales,

-What the mechanism behind the $\mfivethird$ mesoscale spectra is, has been an open question ever since, and competing theories were put forth to address this. @Dewan:1979 analysed the energy spectrum of velocity fluctuations in the stratosphere up to wavelength of \order{10} kilometres and suggested that
+What the mechanism behind the \kfivethird\ mesoscale spectra is, has been an open question ever since, and competing theories were put forth to address this. @Dewan:1979 analysed the energy spectrum of velocity fluctuations in the stratosphere up to wavelength of \order{10} kilometres and suggested that